 Curation Strategy – First, a search was conducted within the John Jay database for peer-reviewed articles within each relevant public administration journal (Public Administration Review, PPMR, Public Management Review, Journal of Public Administration Research and Theory, Public Administration, International Journal of Public Administration, Governance, Public Administration) using the keywords “performance management” OR “performance budget” OR “performance measurement”.
 Second, a general database search was conducted within the John Jay database using the same search string in order to collect articles that fell outside those publications.
 Third, a search was conducted on Google Scholar using the same search string to expand the search and ensure relevant articles were located across all search engines.
 Articles were selected for inclusion based on a review of their titles and abstracts to determine if they fit the eligibility criteria.
 A total of 24 articles were reviewed.
 Books were not included due to time limit and cost consideration.

 Reading and Coding – Once articles were deemed relevant based on the eligibility criteria and search strategy, they were coded by their topics via an exploratory coding process.
 A new category was added when an article in review did not fit any of the themes.
 Topics were not mutually exclusive.

-Award Candidates – Potential award winners were selected based on the study filling a literature gap, showing clear empirical support of its main findings, organization and ease of reading, and offering real, applicable solutions in public administration.
+Assessment Criteria – Potential award winners were selected based on the study filling a literature gap, showing clear empirical support of its main findings, demonstrating organization and ease of reading, and offering real, applicable solutions in public administration.